|

 or not they fit our prejudices and particular theological presuppositions.
 This

+is where the problems begin.
 All too often, Christians act as if we have a "get-out-of-jail-free card"

 when it comes to the natural sciences.
 We refuse to accept findings that perturb